Praj3sh/nmap-mcp-server/README.md

       chmod +x run.sh

-Change ownership of file to allow mcp to save scans.
+Change ownership of directory to allow mcp to save scans.

-      sudo chown -R kali:kali ABSOLUTE_PATH_TO_DIRECTORY
+      sudo chown -R $USER:$USER ABSOLUTE_PATH_TO_DIRECTORY

 If using Claude Desktop,